 Sources of Income

 An important and distinctive source of revenue for independent community news co-ops will be a continuing stream of members’ annual membership payments.
-This added stream is what can set the news co-ops apart from other community Web journalism efforts, only a scattering of which have proven sustainable to date.
+This added stream is what sets the news co-ops apart from other community Web journalism efforts, only a scattering of which have proven sustainable to date.

 Memberships—The co-op model rests on the premise that a significant fraction of co-ops’ readers will become members.
 Basic memberships fees are envisioned at $60 a year, which works out to only $5 a month.
 Other membership levels could range upward to $500 a year; budget memberships will be available for $36, and the poor may receive no-cost scholarships.

 Grants—Some co-ops will seek grants from local funders for special projects.